 - Gnr.
 892469 Ernest John TILSTON, 140 Field Regiment, Royal Artillery, died 1 March 1942, aged 24.

 Morriss Wilson Spinks became a resident of the village after his marriage to Clara Cock in 1909.
 Aged 28 years, he enlisted in March 1915, but died of pneumonia in Aldershot Military Hospital just 6 weeks later.
 He was brought home and buried in the Cemetery and is commemorated in this site – .

-Ernest John Tilston was born in Lambeth, London, in 1918, but in the December quarter 1940 he married Lucy Ann Blades, aged 19, in the Sleaford District, i.e. probably Ruskington.
+Ernest John Tilston was born in Lambeth, London, in 1918, but in the December quarter 1940 he married Lucy Ann Blades, aged 19, in the Sleaford District, i.e. probably at All Saints’ Church, Ruskington.
 Lucy’s maternal family name was ‘Fixter‘ and the 1911 Census shows a the Fixter family farming land at Ruskington Fen.
-After their marriage it is possible that Ernest and Lucy set up home in the village, from which he was buried.
+After their marriage it is possible that Ernest and Lucy set up home in the village, in which he was buried.

 After Ernest’s death Lucy moved to live in Spalding and it seems likely that his name was omitted from the World War 2 Memorial as there was no-one remaining in the village to put it forward for inclusion.
 However, Ernest is now commemorated on this site.

 - Captain William Frederick PATTINSON, 404th (2/2nd Highland) Field Company, retired from the Army on 1 July 1919 and died on 21 May 1922 in Queen Alexandra Military Hospital, Millbank, Middlesex.
 William was brought back to his family home village and buried in Ruskington Cemetery.
 As he died after the cut-off date for CWGC cut-off date of 31 August 1921 for the dead of the Great War, William has no CWGC headstone, but is buried in his family plot.